rlleshi/phar/tools/data/README.md

 2. Create the clip dataset using `tools/data/generate_dataset.py`
 3. Downgrade the quality of the videos using `tools/data/resize_videos.py`.
 Training will be much faster as resize overhead is removed.
 4. Ggf. use `RepeatDataset` to further speed up training.
+5. Use `mmaction2/tools/analysis/check_videos.py` to check if the dataset is valid.

 ### Build Pose Dataset